Particle exchange statistics beyond fermions and bosons

 \paragraph{Introduction} It is commonly believed that there are only two types of particle exchange statistics --- fermions and bosons.
 The standard textbook argument for this dichotomy goes as follows.
 Each multiparticle quantum state is described by a wavefunction $\Psi(x_1,x_2,\ldots, x_n)$, a complex-valued function of particle coordinates in a $d$ dimensional space $x_1,x_2,\ldots, x_n\in \mathbb{R}^d$.
 The particles are identical, meaning that when we exchange any two of them~(say $x_1,x_2$), the resulting wavefunction $\Psi(x_2,x_1,\ldots, x_n)$ must represent the same physical state, and therefore can change by at most a constant factor

 If we do a second exchange, we have

 leading to $c^2=1$, since the wavefunction cannot be constantly zero.
 This provides exactly two possibilities, bosons~($c=1$) and fermions~($c=-1$).

 Despite being simple and convincing, there are two important exceptions to the fermion/boson dichotomy.
-The first exception is anyons in two spatial dimension~(2D)~\cite{Leinaas1977,Wilczek1982Magnetic,*Wilczek1982Quantum,Wilczek1990book,Nayak2008NAAnyons,STERN2008204}, for which $c$ can be any complex phase factor ~\footnote{For non-Abelian anyons, $c$ is a matrix acting on some internal indices of the wavefunction.
-This corresponds to our Eq.~\eqref{eq:wavefuntion_exchange_para} where $\{R_{j,j+1}\}^{n-1}_{j=1}$ satisfy the second equation in Eq.~\eqref{eq:SNbraidrelations}, but not the first one.
-In 2D, while parastatistics can be considered as a special case of non-Abelian statistics, to the best of our knowledge, this special case has never been studied in the literature of non-Abelian anyons either theoretically or experimentally.
-Moreover, it is not known that there exists a subfamily of non-Abelian anyons that contains free particles that are not bosons or fermions.}.
-The second exception that has been considered is parastatistics, which can be consistently defined in any dimension.
-The way this evades the textbook argument is that the wavefunction can carry extra indices that transform nontrivially during an exchange.
-Consider an $n$-particle wavefunction $\Psi^I(x_1,x_2,\ldots, x_n)$, where $I$ is a collection of extra indices corresponding to some internal degrees of freedom inaccessible to physical measurements.
+The first is anyons in two spatial dimension~(2D)~\cite{Leinaas1977,Wilczek1982Magnetic,*Wilczek1982Quantum,Wilczek1990book,Nayak2008NAAnyons,STERN2008204,Suppl}.
+The second is parastatistics~\cite{Green1952,Araki1961,Greenberg1965,LANDSHOFF196772,druhl1970parastatistics,Taylor1970b}, which can be consistently defined in any dimension.
+The way this evades the above argument is that the wavefunction can carry extra indices that transform nontrivially during an exchange.
+Consider an $n$-particle wavefunction $\Psi^I(x_1,x_2,\ldots, x_n)$, where $I$ is a collection of extra indices corresponding to some internal degrees of freedom inaccessible to local measurements.
 Under an exchange between particles $j$ and $j+1$~\footnote{Note that we only need to specify the behavior of the wavefunction under exchange of particles with adjacent labels, since exchange of particles with nonadjacent labels can always be decomposed into a series of adjacent exchanges.
-For example, under the exchange of particles $1$ and $3$, the wavefunction should multiply by the matrix $R_{12}R_{23}R_{12}$. }, the wavefunction may undergo a matrix transformation
+For example, under the exchange of particles $1$ and $3$, the wavefunction should multiply by the matrix $R_{1}R_{2}R_{1}$. }, the wavefunction may undergo a matrix transformation

 for $j=1,\ldots,n-1$, where the summation is over all possible values of $J$.
-Similar to Eq.~\eqref{eq:wavefuntion_exchange}, the matrices $(R_{j,j+1})^I_{J}$ have to satisfy some algebraic constraints to guarantee consistency of Eq.~\eqref{eq:wavefuntion_exchange_para}:
+Similar to the $c^2=1$ constraint for Eq.~\eqref{eq:wavefuntion_exchange}, the matrices $(R_{j})^I_{J}$ have to satisfy some algebraic constraints to guarantee consistency of Eq.~\eqref{eq:wavefuntion_exchange_para}: